danielbodnar/awesome-stars/BY-LANG.md

 - [thangchung/webassembly-tour](https://github.com/thangchung/webassembly-tour) - ⚙️ Take you through a tour of WebAssembly (WASM targets on WASI) with wasmCloud, Krustlet, WAGI, etc. 🌟 Give it a star if you like it.
 - [cosmonic-labs/concordance](https://github.com/cosmonic-labs/concordance) - Opinionated Event Sourcing Framework based on wasmCloud
 - [cosmonic/awesome-cosmonic](https://github.com/cosmonic/awesome-cosmonic) - Examples, inspiration, and templates for your ideas.
 This repository also includes source code for the Examples section on https://cosmonic.com/docs/category/examples
-- [wasmCloud/wadm](https://github.com/wasmCloud/wadm) - wasmCloud Application Deployment Manager (wadm): Declarative application deployments for wasmCloud applications.
+- [wasmCloud/wadm](https://github.com/wasmCloud/wadm) - wasmCloud Application Deployment Manager (wadm) is a Wasm-native orchestrator for managing and scaling declarative wasmCloud applications.
 - [quickwit-oss/tantivy-cli](https://github.com/quickwit-oss/tantivy-cli) -
 - [ast-grep/ast-grep](https://github.com/ast-grep/ast-grep) - ⚡A CLI tool for code structural search, lint and rewriting.
 Written in Rust
 - [TabbyML/tabby](https://github.com/TabbyML/tabby) - Self-hosted AI coding assistant